PratikshaJain37/PratikshaJain37.github.io/_posts/2020-06-22-document-this.md

 The document aims to print all your comments and also tell you where (line number) you have used For/While loops, Try/Except/Else statement blocks, If/Elif/Else statement blocks, where you have called which function etc.

-This way, you can easily piece together and explain the logic used.

 ### Progress: ###
 <ul>
 <li> Detected comments and unassigned multiline strings (used as multiline comments) </li>